NECH2004/zeversolar_local/README.md

 3. Download _all_ the files from the `custom_components/zeversolar_local/` directory (folder) in this repository.
 4. Place the files you downloaded in the new directory (folder) you created.
 5. Restart Home Assistant
-6. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "ZeverSolar Inverter - local API integration"
+6. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zeversolar Inverter - local"

 ## Configuration is done in the UI